 Contract & Merchant Agreement

 Wave’s terms of service are pretty straightforward.
 The agreement cites who is eligible to sign up for a Wave Payments service and the responsibilities of both parties.
-As a pay-as-you-go software, it is available to most small businesses so long as it is located within the United States, is not high-risk, and the representative signing up for the Wave account is of legal age.
+As pay-as-you-go software, it is available to most small businesses so long as it is located within the US, is not high-risk, and the representative signing up for the Wave account is of legal age.

 Some sections worth noting within the contract are: